Justin Marks (baseball)

-Justin Michael Marks (born January 12, 1988) is an American former Major League Baseball (MLB) pitcher who played for the Kansas City Royals and Tampa Bay Rays between 2014 and 2017.
+Justin Michael Marks (born January 12, 1988) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) from 2014 to 2017 with the Kansas City Royals and Tampa Bay Rays.

 Amateur career

 The Boston Red Sox drafted Marks in the 37th round of the 2006 MLB Draft out of Owensboro Catholic High School in Owensboro, Kentucky, but he did not sign, opting to attend the University of Louisville, where he played college baseball for the Louisville Cardinals.
 In 2008, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.

 Professional career

 Oakland Athletics

 The Oakland Athletics selected Marks in the third round of the 2009 MLB Draft, and he signed.
 Marks spent two years in the A's farm system.

 Kansas City Royals

 The Royals acquired Marks and Vin Mazzaro from the Athletics for David DeJesus.
 After the 2012 season, he appeared in the Arizona Fall League and was added to the Royals' 40-man roster.
 Marks was selected for the Top Prospects Team by the AFL coaches and managers.
 Marks led the Arizona league with five wins while pitching for the Surprise Saguaros.
 During the short six-week season he went 5–1 over seven starts and a 2.59 ERA with 22 strikeouts and five walks.
-Marks spent most of the 2012 regular season with the Northwest Arkansas Naturals of the Class AA Texas League.
+Marks spent most of the 2012 regular season with the Northwest Arkansas Naturals of the Double–A Texas League.
 He posted a 3–5 record with the Naturals with an ERA of 3.80 in 17 starts.
 Marks' season was interrupted however after a ball hit back to the pitcher fractured his right orbital bone.